davidgiven/fluxengine/doc/disk-victor9k.md

 per track --- from 19 to 12.
 Disks can be double-sided, meaning that they can store 1224kB per disk, which was almost unheard of back then.
-Because the way that the tracks on head 1 are offset from head 0 (this happens with all disks), the speed zone allocation on head 1 differ from head 0...
+Because the way that the tracks on head 1 are offset from head 0 (this happens with all disks), the speed zone allocation on head 1 differs from head 0...

 | Zone | Head 0 tracks | Head 1 tracks | Sectors | Original period (ms) |
 |:----:|:-------------:|:-------------:|:-------:|:--------------------:|